neuroinformatics-unit/HowTo/docs/source/programming/Mount-ceph-ubuntu.md

 # Mount ceph storage on Ubuntu
 In this example, we will **permanently** mount the `neuroinformatics` partition of `ceph`.
 The same procedure can be used to mount other partitions, such as those belonging to particular labs or projects.

+To mount a partition of `ceph` only temporarily, see [Mount ceph storage on Ubuntu temporarily](Mount-ceph-ubuntu-temp.md).

 The following instructions have been tested on **Ubuntu 20.04 LTS**.

 ## Prerequisites